 Polyol ester (POE) oils used with HFC-410A refrigerant absorb moisture very quickly.
 It is very important that the refrigerant system be kept closed as much as possible.
 DO NOT remove line set caps or service valve stub caps until you are ready to make connections.

-Danger of fire.
-Bleeding the refrigerant charge from only the high side may result in pressurization of the low side shell and suction tubing.
+Before brazing, ensure the system is fully recovered of all refrigerant.
 Application of a brazing torch to a pressurized system may result in ignition of the refrigerant and oil mixture.
 Check the high and low pressures before applying heat.